Michigan State University football coach Mel Tucker suspended without pay amid investigation into reported accusation of sexual harassment - KESQ

 By Sara Smart, CNN

-(CNN) — Michigan State head football coach Mel Tucker has been suspended without pay amid an ongoing investigation, the university announced Sunday.
+(CNN) — Michigan State University announced Sunday it has suspended head football coach Mel Tucker without pay, less than a day after USA Today reported he has been under investigation about alleged sexual harassment.

-Vice president and director of athletics Alan Haller announced in a news conference Sunday that Tucker is the subject of an ongoing investigation that began in December.
+Vice president and director of athletics Alan Haller said at a news conference Tucker is the subject of an ongoing investigation that began in December.
 An investigative report was submitted in July and a formal hearing will take place the week of October 5, Haller said.

-Tucker’s suspension comes on the heels of an explosive report published in USA Today Saturday night.

-According to the USA Today report, Tucker is alleged to have made sexual comments and masturbated while on a phone call with Brenda Tracy, an advocate and rape survivor.
+According to the USA Today report, published Saturday night, Tucker is alleged to have made sexual comments and masturbated while on a phone call with Brenda Tracy, an advocate and rape survivor.

+Tracy reported the call to the university’s Title IX office, USA Today reported.
+“The idea that someone could know me and say they understand my trauma but then re-inflict that trauma on me is so disgusting to me, it’s hard for me to even wrap my mind around it,” Tracy told USA Today.
+“It’s like he sought me out just to betray me.”

 In a letter to investigators, Tucker characterized his and Tracy’s relationship as “mutually consensual and intimate,” according to USA Today.

-Tracy served as an honorary captain for the team’s spring football game in 2022, according to the program’s social media accounts.

-This is Tucker’s fourth season with the team as he became the head coach in 2020 for the Spartans, according to the university’s website.

-“This morning’s news might sound like the MSU of old; it was not,” Michigan State University interim president Teresa K. Woodruff said Sunday afternoon.
+“This morning’s news might sound like the MSU of old; it was not,” interim president Teresa K. Woodruff said Sunday afternoon.
 “It is not because an independent, unbiased investigation is and continues to be conducted.”

-Secondary coach Harlon Barnett will fill in as acting head coach, Haller announced, and former MSU head coach Mark Dantonio will become an associate head coach.
-The Spartans take on the Washington Huskies on Saturday at home, according to their football schedule.

-Woodruff made note of counseling resources that are available for anyone who may be affected by this news and mentioned the Center for Survivors and Office for Civil Rights on campus.
+Woodruff made note of counseling resources available for anyone who may be affected by this news and mentioned the Center for Survivors and Office for Civil Rights on campus.

 “If you have heard or experienced or know of behavior that does not seem appropriate, please know that you have the support and resources here at MSU,” Woodruff said.